simeononsecurity/simeononsecurity.ch/content/articles/networking-over-long-distances_-understanding-cabling-types/index.en.md

 ### What are the advantages of fiber optic cables for long-distance networking?

 Fiber optic cables offer several advantages for long-distance networking.
 They have a much higher bandwidth capacity compared to traditional copper cables, allowing for faster data transmission over longer distances.
 Fiber optic cables are also immune to electromagnetic interference, ensuring reliable and secure data transmission.
-Additionally, they are lightweight, flexible, and resistant to environmental factors such as temperature and moisture, making them suitable for various deployment scenarios.
+Also, they're lightweight, flexible, and resistant to environmental factors such as temperature and moisture, making them suitable for various deployment scenarios.

 ### What types of fiber optic cables are used in long-distance networking?